-Does an EMP effect batteries?
-Most batteries will survive an EMP as they are built like a Faraday cage, however, what could potentially damage them is the electrical device on which they are connected.
+No, an EMP will not effect batteries, most batteries will survive an EMP as they are built like a Faraday cage, however, what could potentially damage them is the electrical device to which they are connected.
 Remove the batteries from all of your electrical devices, this way you will limit the potential harm from an EMP.
 In addition to this even if your batteries are not connected to any electrical device but are in contact with a conductive surface such as a metal table, this could also destroy your batteries.

-If you want to be extra safe in protecting not only your batteries but also your electrical devices from and EMP your best option is to get a Faraday bag, my personal recommendation is to get a military grade Faraday bag Click here to check price on Amazon.com
+If you want to be extra safe in protecting not only your batteries but also your electrical devices from and EMP your best option is to get a Faraday bag, my personal recommendation is to get a military-grade Faraday bag Click here to check it out on Amazon.com

 As you already probably know that EMP destroys electrical devices, although some batteries might still be affected not all of them will be destroyed.
 The major difference between having your batteries destroyed by an EMP or not is if it is or not in an electrical device.
 If the battery is inside an electrical device giving it power while the EMP blast hist it, not only the electrical device will be destroyed but so will be the battery.
-In my recent article Best bug out vehicle for EMP, where I analyze both new and older models of vehicles I have come to a conclusion that although older vehicles do still have batteries these will not be affected, while modern vehicles with dozens of senores will be disabled by the EMP.
+In my recent article Best bug out vehicle for EMP ( Top 23 ), where I analyze both new and older models of vehicles I have come to the conclusion that although older vehicles do still have batteries these will not be affected, while modern vehicles with dozens of senores will be disabled by the EMP.

 In addition to this, the type of battery will also determine if it gets damaged by the EMP blast or not.
 Currently, there are 2 types of batteries on the market which you can easily find, primary batteries and secondary batteries.
 The primary and secondary batteries function differently from one another and their manufacturing process is also different.
 One common thread among all batteries is that these deliver Direct Current and not Alternating Current.